-You can access the Citations Workshop course via the Student Support hub on Canvas.
+You can access the Citations Skills course via the Student Support hub on Canvas.

 After self-registering, work through the material in order by viewing the PowerPoints and attempting the practice quizzes.